-Theorem~\ref{inttt} follows from Theorem~\ref{thmgenone}: For the first statement, the Thomason-Trobaugh localization sequence, we apply Theorem~\ref{thmgenone} with $\aB=\DSparf$, $\aA$ the full spectral subcategory of $\DSparf$ consisting of those complexes that are supported on $X-U$, and $\aC=\DSparf[U]$, using a lift $\aB\to \aC$ of the DG-functor $j^{*}\colon \DGparf\to \DGparf[U]$.
-The Mayer-Vietoris statement follows from the localization statement and Corollary~\ref{cortriang} since the inclusion in $X$ of any open set $V$ containing $X-U$ induces an equivalence on the derived categories of perfect complexes supported on $X-U=V-U\cap V$.
+\begin{proof}[Proof of Theorem~\ref{inttt}] The theorem follows from Theorem~\ref{thmgenone}: For the first statement, the Thomason-Trobaugh localization sequence, we apply Theorem~\ref{thmgenone} with $\aB=\DSparf$, $\aA$ the full spectral subcategory of $\DSparf$ consisting of those complexes that are supported on $X-U$, and $\aC=\DSparf[U]$, using a lift $\aB\to \aC$ of the DG-functor $j^{*}\colon \DGparf\to \DGparf[U]$.
+The Mayer-Vietoris statement follows from the localization statement and Corollary~\ref{cortriang} since the inclusion in $X$ of any open set $V$ containing $X-U$ induces an equivalence on the derived categories of perfect complexes supported on $X-U=V-U\cap V$. \end{proof}